tenstorrent/tt-metal/docs/source/tools/watcher.rst

         DEBUG_STATUS('N', 'S', 'D');
     }

+Waypoints have no overhead when the watcher is disabled and can be used inside user written kernels.
+They indicate the last code block executed before a hang condition (eg, waiting for data that never arrives).
+This mechanism is separate from the fault detection mechanism.

-The characters used are a mnemonic unique to each way point.
+The characters in a waypoint name are a mnemonic unique to each waypoint.
 By convention, the last character is one of:

 - ``W``: waiting at the top of a loop
 - ``D``: done waiting after a loop